tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 title: Understanding Falsy and Truthy values in JavaScript
 description: >-
   Both concepts are very common and essential for JavaScript Developers.
-They are very used in Back-end and Front-end Apps.
+They are widely used in Back-end and Front-end Apps.
 date: '2020-08-15 11:00:56'
 image: /assets/img/fasly-and-truthy.jpg
 category: js
 background: '#D6BA32'
 ---
-Let´s see in the practice with some codes the importance to know and apply these concepts.
+Let´s see in the practice, with some codes the importance of knowing and applying these concepts.

-This post was translated for English and adapted, [you can read in Portuguese at Blog Rocketseat](https://blog.rocketseat.com.br/entendendo-falsy-e-truthy-no-javascript/).
-All the credits for [them](https://rocketseat.com.br/), it's an amazing IT School.
+This post was translated into English and adapted, [you can read it in Portuguese on Blog Rocketseat](https://blog.rocketseat.com.br/entendendo-falsy-e-truthy-no-javascript/).
+All the credits to [them](https://rocketseat.com.br/), it's an amazing IT School.

 ## Falsy